Top 20 Hawaii Snorkeling Spots

 Hanauma Bay

-Hanauma Bay operates as a state park, so if you’re hoping to snorkel here, be sure that you make arrangements ahead of time.
+Hanauma Bay operates as a state park, so if you’re hoping to snorkel here, be sure that you make those arrangements ahead of time.

 View More about Hanauma Bay